james-coulter/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+*Stateful Class Components, as implied, are classes that contain state.
+More specifically, they generally have state that is initialized within the constructor function.*

 2. Describe the different phases of the component lifecycle.

+*The React Lifecycle can be broken up into three main sections.
+First, the mounting phase initializes the constuctor, renders, and runs cDM (on top of other methods not really discussed in class including getDerivedStateFromProps).
+The next phase is the Updating phase.
+Here we mostly focused on the rendering and componentDidUpdate.
+Lastly, there is the Unmounting phase, which consists of componentWillUnmount.*

 3. Demonstrate an understanding of class component lifecycle methods.

+*As stated above, there are several methods used within the React Lifecycle.
+These are used to tell our code when to initialize, update, unmount, render, etc. A clear example would be the use of componentWillUnmount.
+It is often used to clean up leftover effects/state that would ultimately bog down the computer after storing multiple renders.*

 4. Define stateful logic.

+*As implied, stateful logic deals with any sort of code that utilizes state.
+More specifically, in terms of React Hooks, it is often state that can be used within different components.*

 5. Describe how to test a React component with React Testing Library.

+*Testing using React Testing Library is fairly straight forward.
+We have been using it to implement unit to unit testing which gives us a good gauge on what users will be using and hoping to mitigate bugs by extensive tests.
+It is first initialized with a test() which takes two arguments.
+The first is a semantic name for the test you are running and the second is an anonymous function where you will build the test.*

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.